gleam-lang/gleam/notes/talk.md

 end
 ```

-At the bottom here is a compile function.
-It reduces over the list with a
+At the bottom here is a compile function, which constructs the expression.
+It
-concat function, and an empty string as the starting value.
+reduces the list with the concat function, and uses an empty string as the
+starting value.

 The concat function has two clauses.
 The first is for text elements, which it
 concatenates onto the buffer.
 Doing it inside the quote block like this
 results in an AST being returned rather than the expression being evaluated.

 The other clause is for expressions.
 It works exactly the same way as the
-previous clause, except it calls the `Code.string_to_quoted!` function on the
+previous clause, except it calls `Code.string_to_quoted!` on the value first
-value first in order to transform it from a string of Elixir code into an
+in order to transform it from a string of Elixir code into an expression to be
-AST to be injected into the quote block.
+injected into the quote block.

 ```elixir
 compile.([text: "Hello ", expr: "name", text: "!"])